sbidy/wiz_light/README.md

 Here you can found some news and updates!!
 I try to create a kind of Development Log to trace changes/decissions and made the current overall development status transparent to you!!

-## :muscle: Change Log

-**Testing/Contribution Required:** I released the integration V0.2 --> check [Releases](https://github.com/sbidy/wiz_light/releases/tag/v0.2)
-Please give feedback if any thing is missing or broken.

-Issue [#62](https://github.com/sbidy/wiz_light/issues/62) should now be fixed.
-The update to `pywizlight` version 0.3.8 is important!

-Added a better handling of different bulb types via a YAML file with dynamic matching.

 ## :warning: Discussions

 If you have questions or other comments please use the **new** [Discussions Board](https://github.com/sbidy/wiz_light/discussions).